voxpupuli/puppet-icinga2/README.md

 }
 ```

-You can configure, and enable features by using the features Puppet class:
+Enable and configure features by using the associated classes:

 ``` puppet
 class { '::icinga2::feature::graphite':